Skip to Content

 Photo: MapQuest

-Now or Never Coffee seems to me like one of the most underrated cafes to do work in Manhattan.
+Now or Never Coffee feels like one of Manhattan’s most underrated spots to get work done.

 Best Coffee Shops to Study in Manhattan: The Roost